Showing posts with label cows. Show all posts

 A TRAIL OF NO RETURN

-We stopped at the Muscle Shoals Library to view the second of a series of sculptures that are to be placed throughout the Shoals Area over the next few years.
+We stopped at the Muscle Shoals Library to view the second in a series of sculptures to be placed throughout the Shoals Area over the next few years.

-This sculpture depicts a studio session bass player.
+This sculpture depicts a bass player in a studio session.

 Singing River Sculpture

-First, we stopped at several different auto parts stores looking for a part for my husband Fireo.
+First, we stopped at several different auto parts stores looking for a part for my husband's Fireo.

 We ate lunch at Peppers in Muscle Shoals before beginning our adventure.